JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7927 days**.

-And here is a just a random fact -  **Gloucestershire airport in England used to blast Tina Turner songs on its runways to scare birds away**.
+And here is a just a random fact -  **If all the cars from the U.S. were taken and lined up from bumper to bumper, there would be enough cars to go to the moon from earth and back.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)